louisdorard/Machine-Learning-Starter-Kit/README.md

 * `Bootstrapping Machine Learning 1.0.5 sample.pdf` (Introduction to Machine Learning taken from my [book](http://louisdorard.com/machine-learning-book))
 * `When Machine Learning fails.pdf`
 * `How to improve your business by predicting churn.pdf` (Practical & code-free tutorial)
+* `Machine Learning Canvas v0.4.pdf` (blank template to formalize your own ML use case)
+* `From Data to AI with the ML Canvas.pdf`: a preliminary guide to using the Canvas
+* code/
+  * `Machine Learning with BigML API - Interactive Code Tutorial.html` (Link to the notebook above hosted on Wakari)
   * `Machine Learning with BigML API - Interactive Code Tutorial.ipynb` (Jupyter notebook in Python on the basics of BigML — see set up instructions below or use the version hosted on Wakari)
-* `Machine Learning with BigML API - Interactive Code Tutorial.html` (Link to the notebook above hosted on Wakari)
   * `AmazonML-Python.ipynb`
-* `Machine Learning Canvas v0.4.pdf` (blank template to formalize your own ML use case)
-* `From Data to AI with the ML Canvas.pdf`: a preliminary guide to using the Canvas

 ## Datasets